2023 Solar Incentives Guide for Stockbridge, GA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a certain percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+An incentive many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a predetermined percentage of the cost of your solar system.

-The ITC was originally for 30% of the cost of solar panel installation, although it has fluctuated slightly over the last few years between 26-30%.
-The installation date of your solar system will determine what percentage you qualify for.
-The cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
-There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The ITC was originally for 30% of the total cost of solar panel installation, although that number has fluctuated slightly over the last few years between 26-30%.
+The percentage you qualify for will depend on when your solar system was installed.
+The total installation cost includes the panels themselves as well as the cost of accessories, equipment and labor.
+There is no maximum amount you can claim.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be owned by you and in the United States.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to talk with your local Stockbridge solar panel installation expert.
+The best way to learn more about how the new Clean Energy Credit applies to you is to get in touch with your local Stockbridge solar panel installers.

 State & Local Solar Incentives